 There are many places to stock up on shirts, hats, and more.
 On game day, there will be vendors right on Melrose Avenue and outside the stadium.
 Ahead of game day, you can find Hawkeye gear everywhere from the Hawk Shop to local HyVee grocery stores, to Stuff, Etc. for consignment.

 Four home games are “Hawkeye Pride” themed, so wear your black and gold best!
 Pick a color-coded shirt/sweatshirt for themed games (check back for specific dates for each):

-- October 1: (Michigan) “Black and Gold Spirit Game” (Pay attention to your ticket section to create black and gold stripes!)
+- “Black and Gold Spirit Game” (Pay attention to your ticket section to create black and gold stripes!)

 Pay attention to the “Allowed Items” List